-(a) (1) Subject to the exceptions described in subdivision (d), a food handler who is hired prior to June 1, 2011, shall obtain a food handler card from a food protection manager certification organization described in Section 113947.3 on or before July 1, 2011.
-Food handlers hired on or after June 1, 2011, shall obtain a food handler card within 30 days after the date of hire.
+(a) (1) Subject to the exceptions described in subdivision (d), a food handler who is hired prior to June 1, 2011, shall obtain a food handler card on or before July 1, 2011.
+Subject to the exceptions described in subdivision (d), a food handler who is hired on or after June 1, 2011, shall obtain a food handler card within 30 days after the date of hire.
 Each food handler shall maintain a valid food handler card for the duration of his or her employment as a food handler.

-- (2) Food handler cards shall be valid for three years from the date of issuance, regardless of whether the food handler changes employers during that period. - (3) A food handler card shall be recognized throughout the state, except in jurisdictions described in subdivision (e). - (b) A food handler card shall be issued only upon successful completion of an approved food handler training course and assessment that meets at least all of the following requirements: - (1) The course provides basic, introductory instruction on the elements of knowledge described in subdivisions (a), (b), (c), - (d), (e), and (g) of Section 113947.2. - (2) The course and assessment is designed to be completed within approximately two and one-half hours.
+(2) Food handler cards shall be valid for three years from the date of issuance, regardless of whether the food handler changes employers during that period.(3) A food handler card shall be recognized throughout the state, except in jurisdictions described in subdivision (e).

+(b) (1) Prior to January 1, 2012, a food handler may obtain a food handler card from either one of the following: